landlessness/zetta-fona-bonescript-driver/README.md

-## Node library for Adafruit's FONA with BeagleBone Black
+## Node library for Adafruit's FONA with BeagleBone Black on Zetta

 ###Install